How are diet and mental health linked?

 If you feel you’re using food as a negative coping mechanism to deal with emotional pain or as a way to feel in control, you may have an eating disorder.
 You can see our link to further sources of help and support here on our eating disorders page

 NHS Eat Well guide

 BUPA guide to staying hydrated

 NHS & Healthcare Staff Discounts

-NHS & healthcare staff can also get healthy and nutritious meals and snack delivered direct to home with discounts from some of the biggest health food specialists.
+NHS & healthcare staff can also get healthy food discounts from some of health food companies